Target species

 Special precautions for use

-Vaccinated animals can spread the B. bronchiseptica vaccine strain for six weeks and the canine parainfluenza vaccine strain for a few days after vaccination.
+Vaccinated dogs may excrete the Bordetella bronchiseptica vaccine strain up to six weeks and the canine parainfluenza vaccine strain up to a few days following vaccination.
+During this time, the contact of immunosuppressed and unvaccinated dogs with vaccinated dogs should be avoided.

 Immunosuppressive medication may impair the development of active immunity and may increase the chance of adverse effects caused by the live vaccine strains.